-Want to know how I’ve managed to avoid conventional medication for over ten years now?
+Want to know how I’ve managed to avoid conventional medication for over thirteen years now?

 Tinctures, what are they?

 Tinctures are concentrated, a liquid extract made from herbs, water & alcohol.

 They are quick acting and a convenient way to take herbs.
 Most tinctures are hydroethanolic extracts-that is a combination of water and alcohol.

 The combination optimizes the extraction of the plants with both water and alcohol-soluble constituents are desired in the final product.

 Tinctures have a long shelf life, frequently lasting many years.
 The alcohol content preserves the tincture from bacteria and fermentation, even when left at room temperature.
 Store in a cool dark place and keep out of reach from children.

 Tinctures are a safe, fast, effective way to use herbs and seek their medicinal benefits.
 They are not, however, used when the nutritional aspect of herbs are being sought.
 For this, one should use teas, infusions, decoctions, and syrups.